 Meanwhile, Grant and Meade offered a study in contrasts on June 15.
 In a letter to his wife Julia, Grant said, “A few days now will enable me to form a judgment of the work before me.
 It will be hard and may be tedious however.
 I am in excellent health and feel no doubt about holding the enemy in much greater alarm than I ever felt in my life.”[xv]
 While these words were optimistic, they no longer reflected the fighting spirit of his dispatches from Spotsylvania.
 By contrast, once Meade heard of Smith’s success he stopped his dinner and gave new orders to speed along the march of V and IX Corps to Petersburg.

 Beauregard arrived at Petersburg at 6:00 p.m. and while inspecting the lines witnessed the flight of Wise’s command.
 He set up his headquarters at the Customs House and set about organizing the city’s defenses.
-Losses were about 400 for the day and two regimental commanders had been captured and another had been wounded.
+Losses were about 400 for the day and two regimental commanders had been captured and another was wounded.
 Wise’s brigade was battered but still capable of combat.
 Meanwhile Johnson Hagood, representing the vanguard of Hoke’s division, arrived.
 The citizens of Petersburg cheered and some wept declaring, “We are safe now.”
 By morning Beauregard would have around 10,000 men.[xvi]

 [i] William P. Hopkins, The Seventh Rhode Island Volunteers in the Civil War 1862-1865 (Providence: Snow & Farnham, 1903), 90.

 [ii] Rufus R. Dawes, Service with the Sixth Wisconsin Volunteers (Marietta: E. R. Alderman & Sons, 1890), 290.